 17.4.6 Accounting for derivative transactions

-Derivative transactions comprises foreign exchange contracts, forward rate agreements, swaps and option contracts.
+Derivative transactions comprise foreign exchange contracts, forward rate agreements, swaps and option contracts (Including Exchange Traded Currency Option (ETCO)).
 The Bank undertakes derivative transactions for market making/trading and hedging on-balance sheet assets and liabilities.
-All market making/trading transactions are marked to market on a monthly basis and the resultant unrealised gains/losses are recognised in the profit and loss account.
+All market making/trading transactions are marked to market on a regular basis and the resultant unrealised gains/losses are recognised in the profit and loss account.

 Derivative transactions that are undertaken for hedging are accounted for on accrual basis except for the transaction designated with an asset or liability that is carried at market value or lower of cost or market value in the financial statements, which are accounted similar to the underlying asset or liability.